Spring 2007 Fellows

 Sumir intends to be an entrepreneur who effects positive change in society by using digital media to enable people to communicate more effectively, and secondly, a public servant helping to design legislative policies to address issues such as the digital divide and religious freedom.

-SUE MENG is an associate of the Debevoise & Plimpton LLP.
+SUE MENG is an associate of the Debevoise & Plimpton LLP in New York.

 Ms. Meng received a J.D. degree from Yale Law School in 2010, where she was a Coker Fellow and an editor of the Yale Journal of International Law.
 Ms. Meng received a M.St. with distinction in English Literature and a M.Phil with distinction in Modern Chinese Studies from Oxford University, which she attended as a Rhodes Scholar.
 She received an A.B. magna cum laude with highest honors in History and Literature from Harvard University.